cestella/presentations/Stellar_tutorial/README.md

 user := 'cStElLa '
 user := TO_LOWER(TRIM(user))
 user
-# Extract a user like we might get from an authentication record
+# Create a user like we might get from an authentication record
 user := 'LOCAL\\cstella'
 user
 # We can use regexps to pick apart the last bit of the name.
 # We will treat it as a string that has some stuff followed by punctuation followed by some other stuff.
 # We want the last bit of stuff
 user := REGEXP_GROUP_VAL( user, '(.*)\\p{Punct}(.*)', 2)
 user